 Farm Girl • Teacher • Artist • Gallery Owner

 Gallery ownership was an unexpected part of the story.
 In 1999, what started as a two month show in a gallery space grew into gallery ownership with three artists who shared a common mission and philosophy about showing their work and the work of other regional artists.
-The Gallery at the Network has grown and developed into a gallery that not only shows an abundance of Rosanne’s originals and prints, but also shows the work of over fifty regional artists.
+The Gallery at the Network grew and developed into a gallery that not only sold an abundance of Rosanne’s originals and prints, but also the work of over fifty regional artists.
+Wanting more time of her own, Rosanne and partners decided to close in 2016 after 17 successful years.

 Rosanne Seitz Today